A special fire commissioner's meeting will be held at 7pm on February 24, 2015 at the Kendall Fire Station.

-The next fire commissioner's meeting will be held at 7:00pm, on April 14, at the Kendall Fire Station.
+The next regular fire commissioner's meeting will be held at 7pm on March 10, 2015, at the Kendall Fire Station.

 Often in the fall and winter, we can get into a weather pattern that makes the air stagnate over the Columbia Valley.
 During this time, the smoke from chimneys can stay in the area, giving us some of the worst air conditions in Whatcom County!

 Because of this, it is very important that everyone burn only seasoned fire wood in their wood stoves and fireplaces.
 Every little bit helps!